 The serial console is available on the DRAC 5 through the managed system external serial connector.
 Only one serial client system (management station) may be active at any given time.
-The telnet and SSH consoles are available on the DRAC 5 through the DRAC modes (see "DRAC Modes").
+The telnet and SSH consoles are available on the DRAC 5 through the DRAC modes (see "DRAC Modes" on page 225).
 Up to four telnet client systems and four SSH clients may connect at any given time.
 The management station connection to the managed system serial or telnet console requires management station terminal emulation software.
-See "Configuring the Management Station Terminal Emulation Software" for more information.
+See "Configuring the Management Station Terminal Emulation Software" on page 85 for more information.